bluetoad07/dotfiles/ADAM/readme.md

 # ADAM

 ADAM is my primary (and only) laptop and workstation, named after the character from Metroid.
 It currently runs ArchLinux with bspwm.
+Everything is themed with the Rosé Pine colorscheme.

 -- these dots are a work in progress!